-As stated in Section 4, 'Planning policy, guidance and evidence base documents' consultants Peter Brett Associates provided the council with a revised retail floorspace target in 2014.
-Their findings in respect of capacity for growth in Mansfield town centre are briefly summarised below, and the balance of remaining capacity is shown in Appendix D. Please note that the study is being updated later in 2017.
-New floorspace figures will be reflected in the 2018 report.
+As stated in Section 4, 'Planning policy, guidance and evidence base documents' consultants Peter Brett Associates provided the council with a revised retail floorspace target in 2017.
+Their findings in respect of capacity for growth in Mansfield town centre are briefly summarised below, and the balance of remaining capacity is shown in Appendix D.